 There are five types of inherent, invariable relationships: the relationships between

-(2) Basic things (other than souls) and activities
+(2) Basic things (other than souls) and their activities: basic things other than souls are also the substratum support for their activities

 (3) Particular items and categories

 (4) Ultimate substances (referring to partless particles of earth, water, fire, wind, and physical minds) and particular items made of their contingent conglomerations